compas-dev/compas/docs/tutorial/data.rst

 Working Sessions
 ================

-One of the most useful features of the serialisation meshanisms provided by the data package is the ability to store and load entire COMPAS working sessions.
+One of the most useful features of the serialization meshanisms provided by the data package is the ability to store and load entire COMPAS working sessions.

 .. code-block:: python